-Figure 3: Dependence of the Reynolds numbers $Re_q$ , $Re\pi$ and $Re\alpha$ on the friction Reynolds number $h^+$ , for Couette (red) and Poiseuille (blue) flows.
-The dashed lines in the panels above indicate analytical fits, whereas the dotted lines in the lower panel are an empirical linear fit.
-For colors and symbols, refer to table 1.
+Figure 3.
+Dependence of the Reynolds numbers (a) Re_q , (b) Re_π and (c) Re_α on the friction Reynolds number h^+ , for Couette (red) and Poiseuille (blue) flows.
+The dashed lines in (a,b) indicate analytical fits, whereas the dotted lines in (c) are empirical linear fits.
+For colours and symbols, refer to table 1.

 3.1.
-Comparison at constant $Re{\tau}$
+Comparison at constant Re{τ}

-First, the relationship among the various Reynolds numbers is discussed, and figure 3 plots their variation with $h^+$ .
-Panel (a) shows that $Re_q$ varies with $h^+$ quite similarly in the two flows; the similarity is even more striking when the variation of $Re{\pi}$ is considered, as shown in panel (b).
-In both cases, available data shows the expected nearly linear increase.
-For example, Abe & Antonia (2016) linked $h^+$ and $Re_b$ for Poiseuille flows by assuming that deviations from the logarithmic law in the mean velocity profile near the mid-plane of the channel are negligible; the same approximation was found to be valid for Couette flows as
+First, the relationship among the various Reynolds numbers is discussed, and figure 3 plots their variation with h^+ .
+Figure 3(a) shows that Re_q varies with h^+ quite similarly in the two flows; the similarity is even more striking when the variation of Re_π is considered, as shown in figure 3(b).
+In both cases, available data show the expected nearly linear increase.
+For example, Abe & Antonia (2016) linked h^+ and Re_b for Poiseuille flows by assuming that deviations from the logarithmic law in the mean velocity profile near the mid-plane of the channel are negligible; the same approximation was found to be valid for Couette flows as well (Orlandi et al. 2015).
+The underlying functional form fitted to the present data yields and the use of (2.17) leads to analogous expressions for Re{π} versus h^+ .
+In both cases, the approximations are satisfactory.
+The most interesting result, however, is contained in figure 3(c), where the change of Re{α} with h^+ is shown.
+Considerable quantitative differences are seen between Couette and Poiseuille flows: the slope of a linear fit to Couette data is approximately three times larger than the same slope for Poiseuille flows.